rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 ##### Cloning the configuration from GitHub

-The configuration can be cloned from the GitHub repository here, use the ‘git clone https://github.com/rubrik-devops/terraform-cloudcluster’ command:
+The configuration can be cloned from the GitHub repository here, use the `git clone https://github.com/rubrik-devops/terraform-cloudcluster` command:

 ```none
 tim@HAL:~$ git clone https://github.com/rubrik-devops/terraform-cloudcluster